attakei-lab/sphinxcontrib-sass/README.rst

 =======

 This is alpha product, and does not yet registered in public PyPI.
-You can get it from my private PyPI (not need authenticated).
+You can get it from GitHub Releases.

 .. code-block:: bash